Two young girls go to the cinema and Kenny is off to the dance studio. Retro fiction.

-“This one does.”
-Kenny said.
-He took up a boxing stance and leant forward to tap Lynn on her head.
+“This one does,” Kenny said.
+He took up a boxing stance and lent forward to tap Lynn on her head.
 Lynn laughed, spat her bubble gum into a tissue and put it in her pocket before putting up her arms and taking three swipes back at him.
-Kenny swerved the first two, but he let her third punch connect with the side of his face.
+Kenny swerved the first two but he let her third punch connect with the side of his face.

-Lynn laughed again, but her friend Kathy looked on in surprise, obviously embarrassed by the passers-by taking an interest in them.
+Lynn laughed again but her friend Kathy looked obviously embarrassed by the passers-by taking an interest in them.

 “I don't like it, Kenny, but I was too scared to tell him that.
 I am so glad the boys are old enough now.”

 “She can be a girl at last,” Kathy said.